Technical Calculator

 ΔG = ΔH - (T * ΔS)

-• IF ΔG < 0 then it's a spontaneous process
+• IF ΔG < 0 then it's a spontaneous method

-• When ΔG = 0 it means the system is in equilibrium
+• whilst ΔG = 0 it method the gadget is in equilibrium

-• IF ΔG > 0 it is a nonspontaneous process, you will have to provide additional energy for the happening of the process.
+• IF ΔG > zero it's miles a nonspontaneous manner, you will must offer extra electricity for the taking place of the method.

-• ΔG shows the change in Gibbs free energy
+• ΔG indicates the alternate in Gibbs free power

 • T is the temperature

-• ΔS is the representative of change in entropy.
+• ΔS is the representative of alternate in entropy.

 \(\ ΔS = n*R*ln\ (\dfrac{V_2}{V_1})\)